pulp/pulp/docs/dev-guide/contributing/branching.rst

 Hotfix
 ------

-When a hotfix needs to be made, a branch will be created from the most recent ``x.y.z`` release tag.
-The fix will be made (via pull request from a personal fork to the hotfix branch), a new tag will be built from the tip of the hotfix branch, and the hotfix branch can be merged to ``x.y-dev``.
+When a hotfix needs to be made.
+The fix will be made (via pull request from a personal fork to the ``x.y-release`` branch), a new tag will be built from the tip of the branch, and the fix can be cherry-picked forward with a pull request to ``master``.

 .. _bug_fix_branches: